 How to join as external user

-Membership is subject to status check/proof of eligibility.
-Memberships are processed within five working days from receipt of payment and/or status proof.
+Registration requests are subject to status check/proof of eligibility.
+Registrations are processed within five working days from receipt of payment and/or status proof.

 For visitor and membership queries, please email email@example.com.